-- Door handles and any other handles on drawers, windows, etc. - Stairs and handrails,
+- Door handles and any other handles on drawers, windows, etc.

+- Stairs and handrails,

-- Light switches,
+- o Light switches,

-- Tables, phones,
+- o Tables, phones,

 - o Reception desks

-- $\circ$ $\;$ and all other grip areas.
+- o and all other grip areas.

 For more information, refer to the 'Cleaning and disinfection of non-hospital settings after confirmed COVID-19 positive case/cases' guidance [4].